deniskyashif/blog/content/posts/csharp-channels-part-3.md

 ## Error Handling

 We've covered the happy path, however, our pipeline might encounter malformed or erroneous inputs.
-Each stage has an own notion of what an invalid input is, so it's its own responsibility to deal with it.
+Each stage has its own notion of what an invalid input is, so it's its own responsibility to deal with it.
 To achieve good error handling, our pipeline needs to satisfy the following:

-1. An invalid input should not propagate to the next stage
+1. Invalid input should not propagate to the next stage
-2. An invalid input should not cause the pipeline to stop.
+2. Invalid input should not cause the pipeline to stop.
 The pipeline should continue to process the inputs thereafter.
 3. The pipeline should not swallow errors.
 All the errors should be reported.

 We're going to modify stage 2 which counts the lines in a file.
-Our definition for an invalid input is an empty file.
+Our definition for invalid input is an empty file.
 Our pipeline should not pass them forward and instead, it should report the existence of such files.
 We solve that by introducing a second channel - a one which will contain the errors.

 ``` diff
 - static ChannelReader<(FileInfo file, int lines)> GetLineCount(